Purchasing a dog is a big step in the journey of your life. It’s more than just an object; it’s a 10-15 year contract of

 Finding a safe, professional breeder is vital when adopting a puppy.

-The way they are bred and the way they are raised from that point can affect life expectancy, behavior, mental health, and other issues throughout the dog’s life.
+The way they are bred and the way they are raised from that point can affect life expectancy, behaviour, mental health, and other issues throughout the dog’s life.

-So when in the market for a dog, it is important to be careful, and weary of where you buy.
+So when in the market for a dog, it is important to be careful, and wary of where you buy.
 When in search of a reputable Havamalt breeder, there are certain things you need to analyze.

 It is important to visit the breeder in person and see where the puppies are kept, as they should have a considerably open, comfortable space with play equipment and readied food and water.

 It is also important to determine how the breeder treats the dogs, as socialization from a young age is needed for their happiness and wellbeing.

-The best way to find a specific breeder is word of mouth, so make sure you ask around your local neighborhood.
+The best way to find a specific breeder is word of mouth, so make sure you ask around your local neighbourhood.

 Three little-known facts about the Havamalt